midlantica/LovelyBunchOfCoconuts/content/claims/public_art_for_justice.md

 ---
-title: "Public Art for Justice"
+title: 'Public Art for Justice'
-claim: "Public Art for Justice"
+claim: 'Public Art for Justice'
-translation: "Graffiti as gospel."
+translation: 'Graffiti as gospel.'
 ---

 ## "Public Art for Justice"